kuhn-ruess/cmdbsyncer-docs/docs/checkmk/create_downtimes.md

 | Duration | Start Flexible Downtime (Jinja) |

+## Create Downtime for Single Day
+Instead of having the Downtime Data in your CMDB and just syncing it to Checkmk, you can also set a Downtime for every given day, when a condition for a host is fulfilled.
+Since Version 3.9 you can set:

+Start Day: `Today`
+Every: `once`

 ## Timezones
 Downtimes in Checkmk need to be Timezone aware.
 The Downtimes you enter the gui, will have the Timezone of the Server/ Docker Container where you installed the syncer.